Damo25/library/LibrarySystem-Documentation/docs/decisions/0006-Architecture-styles.md

 * **Good**:
   * Clear separation of presentation, logic, and data layers.
-  * Enables scalability and optimized performance for each tier.
+  * Enables scalability and optimised performance for each tier.
   * Supports independent team workflows and modular development.

 * **Bad**: